XIMDEX/xcms/README.md

 * Installation
   ------------
   See 'INSTALLATION.md' for detailed instructions for an assisted installation.
-  To install last Ximdex release, download the shell script [INSTALL_XIMDEX.sh]  (https://raw.githubusercontent.com/XIMDEX/ximdex/develop/XIMDEX_INSTALL.sh) to a clean linux directory and run it.
+  To install last Ximdex release, download the shell script [XIMDEX_INSTALL.sh]  (https://raw.githubusercontent.com/XIMDEX/ximdex/develop/XIMDEX_INSTALL.sh) to a clean linux directory and run it.
 This bash script will automatically download the last release, ask you some parameters to configure it and install Ximdex.

 * Ximdex Core Requirements